 The SEC is committed to the highest standards of corporate and charity governance and recognises that this is essential for the proper exercise of our mission.
-During 2022/23 a number of initiatives were taken to advance this objective.
+During 2023/24 we continued to practice our existing strategies and continually add new measures to keep improving.